 Instructions

-- Add 1-2 teaspoons oil to a large skillet and heat over medium heat.
-Add the onions and cook for 2 minutes.
-Then add the ginger and garlic and cook and additional minute.
+- Saute onion.
+Add 1-2 teaspoons oil to a large skillet and heat over medium heat.
+Add 1/2 cup onions and cook for 2 minutes.
+Add 3 teaspoons grated ginger and 2 teaspoons minced garlic and cook and additional minute.

-- Add the meat to the pan and break up with a spoon as it cooks and remove any extra grease.
+- Add meat.
+Add 1 1/2 pounds ground turkey to the pan and break up with a spoon as it cooks and remove any extra grease.
+Season with salt and pepper.
+You can add in a little soy sauce here for extra flavor too.
 Once cooked through, remove to a plate lined with paper towel.

 - Serve over rice if desired.
-Add any desired sauces, green onions, cilantro and wontons on top if desired.
+Add desired sauces, green onions, cilantro and wontons on top to add additional flavors.

 Notes